matheus-pereira/elric/packages/jest-diff/README.md

 To get the benefit of **changed substrings** within the comparison lines, a character-by-character comparison has a higher computational cost (in time and space) than a line-by-line comparison.

 If the input strings can have **arbitrary length**, we recommend that the calling code set a limit, beyond which splits the strings, and then calls `diffLinesUnified` instead.
-For example, Jest falls back to line-by-line comparison if either string has length greater than 20K characters.
+For example, elric falls back to line-by-line comparison if either string has length greater than 20K characters.

 ## Usage of diffLinesUnified